kuniuto/nh7_to_ENVI/README.md

-# Converting nh7 file to reflectance ENVI file
+# Converting nh7 file to reflectance ENVI files

 ## Introduction

-This project is for converting nh7 file (measured by Eba Jpans's NH-7 hyperspectral sensor) to reflectance data in more general ENVI file that is a standard hyperspectral data format.
+This project is for converting nh7 file (measured by Eba Jpans's NH-7 hyperspectral sensor) to reflectance data in more general ENVI files that is a standard hyperspectral data format.

 ## How does it work?
 1. **Running code**